davidgsd/AllScan/README.md

 4. Other features that are highly requested or that seem like a good fit.

 # Release Notes
+**v0.33 2022-12-20**<br>
+Add default global.inc file docs/global.inc.sample and give user option to configure and save this to ./global.inc if file was not found in . or ../supermon/.
+Documentation updates.

 **v0.32 2022-12-20**<br>
 GUI optimizations.
-Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favoriies.ini if no favorites.ini file was found in . or ../supermon/.
+Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favorites.ini if file was not found in . or ../supermon/.

 **v0.31 2022-12-20**<br>
 Use PHP cURL lib for ASL Stats data download if present.
 Move ASL stats output messages to <p> tag under Favorites Table.